railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

 * Traceability for after-sales service.

-.. tip:: Demonstration data

-    To exactly follow the workflow as shown below, you should keep the same quantities as in the example and start from a new database.
-Then you will not run into exceptions resulting from a lack of stock.

 This more advanced case of handling problems in procurement will be sorted out later in the chapter.

-To be able to do the following step, add ``Sales Management`` through the Reconfigure wizard.

 The Sales Order
 +++++++++++++++